by May 14, 2019

 Say a PCI compliance auditor is looking to validate credit card transaction paths.
 NetBrain performs a comprehensive analysis at every hop along the path, taking into consideration PBR, ACLs, NAT, and more.
 All this information is displayed and documented right on the Dynamic Map.

 This is exactly the kind of documentation auditors are looking for, and you can export Dynamic Maps to Visio (which is how most auditors will require them) with just a single click.
-NetBrain eliminates tons of manual audit-preparation effort by enabling you to batch-export Visio diagrams to a central repository and keep them updated on a predefined schedule, as well as inventory reports in Excel and design documents in Word.
+NetBrain eliminates tons of manual network audit preparation effort by enabling you to batch-export Visio diagrams to a central repository and keep them updated on a predefined schedule, as well as inventory reports in Excel and design documents in Word.

-12One-click export of Dynamic maps to Visio, inventory reports to Excel, and highly customizable design reports to Word.
+One-click export of Dynamic maps to Visio, inventory reports to Excel, and highly customizable design reports to Word.

 Automation Prevents Drift to Ensure Continuous Compliance

 Compliance requirements mandate that companies take proactive measures to prevent, detect, contain, and correct network security violations, attacks and other vulnerabilities.
 Just how proactive you need to be is not especially well defined, but the best approach is a systematic process that pursues continuous compliance, a state where compliance with requirements is attained and then perpetually maintained.
-Not only does continuous compliance improve your overall security posture, but it helps relieve IT teams of the resource-intensive burden of preparing for an audit — because you’re already ready.
+Not only does continuous compliance improve your overall security posture, but it helps relieve IT teams of the resource-intensive burden of preparing for a network audit — because you’re already ready.

 Where you run into trouble with achieving continuous compliance is the difficulty in validating every network configuration against a set of golden rules (device passwords are encrypted, timeouts are configured, no vendor defaults are still present, etc.).
 In anything other than the smallest network, there’s no way engineers can analyze every configuration manually.
 And custom scripts speed up the process only marginally — they break at scale and are difficult to maintain.